Board-Pandas/the-board-game-idea/README.md

 * Imitate: On Player draw: You cast your strongest spell on yourself.
 This does not activate class traits.
 On Enemy draw: Re-cast the last spell anyone cast onto the nearest player.
 If no spells had been played prior, this does nothing.

 * Annihilate: On player draw: All cards in your hand are discarded to Untapped Spells.
-All car
+All cards discarded are cast on the player in order from left most to right.
+Any spell that would kill the player is discarded without effect.
+On NPC Draw: Draw 3 more cards from Unknown.
+Discard all held cards.
+Gain a shield of the same type as each spell discarded, if that shield is not already applied.
+Then, task all of those spells on the nearest target (even if allied) and discard all spells.

+* Tome: If there are less than 5 Known cards, move from Unknown to Known until there are at least 5 Known cards.
+Then move the 5 oldest to hand.
+If drawn by NPC: Also recover HP based on each card's rank

+* Blasphemy: Kept in hand like a normal spell.
+When used, move all cards from Known to Unknown and recover 1hp for each card moved. then this card is discarded to Unknown Cards.

 --------------------------------------------------
 Card Elements